-A report on the proposed addition of the structure (two-storey historic brick party wall on the north side of 12 Moore Street) was brought to the Central Area Committee on 12th April 2022 where the elected members noted the proposal to initiate the procedure to add it to the RPS.
+A report on the proposed addition of the structure (historic two-storey historic brick party walls (only) to the north and south sides of 13 Moore Street) was brought to the Central Area Committee on 12th April 2022 where the elected members noted the proposal to initiate the procedure to add it to the RPS.

-Submissions/Observation Received

-The proposed addition was advertised in the Irish Independent on Thursday, 7th July 2022 and on the Dublin City Council website.
+Submissions/Observation Received The proposed addition was advertised in the Irish Independent on Thursday, 7th July 2022 and on the Dublin City Council website.
 The public display period was from Thursday 7th July to Friday 19th August 2022 inclusive.
-9 submissions/observations were received in relation to 12 Moore Street, Dublin 1.
+9 submissions/observations were received in relation to 13 Moore Street, Dublin 1.